Euler's Disk: US Quarter example

 and in shadow when the rotation axis is toward the viewer.
 Vibration blurs the ridges and heads or tails is too foreshortened to show rotation.

-History of research
+Research

 Moffatt

 In the early 2000s, research was sparked by an article in the April 20, 2000 edition of Nature, where Keith Moffatt showed that viscous dissipation in the thin layer of air between the disk and the table would be sufficient to account for the observed abruptness of the settling process.
 He also showed that the motion concluded in a finite-time singularity.
 His first theoretical hypothesis was contradicted by subsequent research, which showed that rolling friction is actually the dominant factor.